kgryte/pranav-qs-blog/README.md

 - `add` function to compute sum of elements over a column

+FIXME: this function definition is effectively indistinguishable from the previous function definition.
+It is just a copy-paste and replace `N` with `M`.
+If there is a difference, for the lay Python reader, the difference is entirely not obvious.

 ```fortran
 integer function add( M, A ) result(r)
   integer, intent(in) :: M